opentext-idol/idol-oem-tutorials/tutorials/eduction/custom_postprocessing.md

 # Custom Post Processing

 In other Eduction lessons the OOTB `*_postprocessing.lua` scripts are used as is required with these grammars.
-Various functions are performed within these scripts like checksum and other value validation, score normalization and output normalization.
-But there are other valuable use cases for Eduction post-processing.
+Various functions are performed within these scripts like checksum and other match value validation, score normalization and output normalization.
+There are other valuable use cases for Eduction post-processing.

 Refer to the [Eduction User and Programming Guide - Post-Processing](https://www.microfocus.com/documentation/idol/knowledge-discovery-25.1/EductionSDK_25.1_Documentation/Guides/html/Content/UseEduction/PostProcessing/LuaPostProcessing.htm) section for more information on this topic.